arsbar24/STAT545-hw-Barton-Alistair/hw05/README.md

 I know most people are sick of `gapminder`, but I'm a bit of a map geek (much more than a music geek at least) so I'm going to stick to what I love and continue analyzing it :)

-The main project is in the [Assignment 5](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw05/Assignment_5.md) file, after which I continue in the [readfile file](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw05/readfile.md).
+The main project is in the [Assignment 5](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw05/Assignment_5.md) file, after which I continue in the [GDPmap file](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw05/GDPmap.md).
 This is because I wanted to read my data into a different Rmd file in order to work with it.

 I was very happy to create a map chart, as that has long been a (minor) goal of mine.
 I was surprised at how easy it was, and am looking forward to doing more (perhaps in the second half of the course?).